Healthi-Labs/healthi-subnet/README.md

 > [!NOTE]
 > Validators need to establish an internet connection with the miner.
 This requires ensuring that the port specified in --axon.port is reachable on the virtual machine via the internet.
 This involves either opening the port on the firewall or configuring port forwarding.

-If you want to run on testnet, set netuid to 133, and add --subtensor.network test.
+If you want to run on testnet, set netuid to 133, and add --validator_min_stake 0.0 --subtensor.network test.

 Run miner:
 ```